 At night, our guests drift off to sleep to the sound of waves crashing on the fringing reef of the lagoon and wake in the morning to the songs of birds.

 To ensure guests experience the true tranquillity of the largest uninhabited island in the South Pacific, visitor numbers are limited to a maximum of 13 guests at any one time.
-The ecolodge is a small, intimate retreat, with just five guest rooms.
+The ecolodge is a small, intimate retreat, with just six guest rooms.

 Tetepare is a wilderness-lover’s paradise, with bush walks through lush tropical forests and snorkelling in a marine environment teeming with life.
 A visit also provides a unique opportunity for the adventurous visitor to participate in on-going conservation activities with the Tetepare Descendants’ Association’s rangers.
 For more information on ecotourism activities on Tetepare, click here.